AndreasArne/treeviz/README.md

 ##### Pillow

+Pillow is optional, it is only used to create GIFs.
+If you don't want to create GIFs you don't need to install it.

 Don't install Pillow with pip, instead do it with a Cygwin package.
 Install the Cygwin package `python3X-imagin`, replace `X` with your Python version.

-Pillow is used to create GIFs.